Living With an Alcoholic: Tolls, Strategies & Support

 - Drinking in situations in which it is dangerous, such as drinking and driving

-Your spouse may have subtle signs, such as craving alcohol and having a high tolerance, but otherwise be able to function.
-If your spouse’s alcohol addiction is more severe, they may demonstrate many of the above symptoms and have difficulty functioning at work or keeping up with their family duties.
+A person may have subtle signs, such as craving alcohol and having a high tolerance, but otherwise, be able to function.
+If alcohol addiction is more severe, they may have many symptoms and have difficulty performing at work or keeping up with family duties.

 In some cases, a person can have a problem with alcohol but still manage to keep up with responsibilities at work and fulfill their family obligations.
 In fact, addiction experts have identified five subtypes of alcoholism, one being the functional alcoholic.
 A functional alcoholic is likely to be well-educated with a stable job and family, and one-third of them have multigenerational alcoholism within their families.
-Unfortunately, because a functional alcoholic can still maintain a job and generally care for themselves and their families, they may be in denial that they have a problem.
+Unfortunately, because functional alcoholics can still maintain a job and generally care for themselves and their families, they may deny they have a problem.